For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 pizza boxes

-Paying someone to make your dinner is always going to be more expensive than making it yourself.
+Paying someone to make your dinner will always be more expensive than making it yourself.
 But you can save money in the long run by buying enough for dinner and lunch the next day, as takeaways often reward larger orders with free delivery or a discount.

-When doing this, make sure you don't order so much you'll have to throw food away.
-Food waste has a big carbon footprint, and it'll just be wasted money.
+When doing this, don't order so much you'll have to throw food away.
+Food waste has a big carbon footprint, and it will be a waste of money.

 6. Make your own fakeaway